 Probation for 2nd DWI Offenses

-Persons found guilty of Driving While Intoxicated a 2nd time in Texas are eligible for probation/community supervision, however, its not a given as is the case with 1st time cases.
-If granted, probationary guidelines are generally more stringent than that of 1st time DWI cases, and the length of the probationary period is lengthier, but it’s a much better outcome than serving jail time.
+Persons found guilty of Driving While Intoxicated a 2nd time in Texas are eligible for probation/community supervision.
+However, it’s not a given as is the case with 1st-time cases.
+If probation is granted, the guidelines are generally more stringent than that of 1st time DWI cases.
+Also worth noting, the probationary period is lengthier, but it’s a much better outcome than serving jail time.